cvarier/2D-Elliptic-Mesh-Generator/README.md

 for the vertical grid line *V* and the horizontal grid line *H* at a given iteration *k*.
 Thus, this system is solved iteratively for each grid node in the same line-by-line fashion as the Winslow system solver.

 ## Stretching Functions
-In order to further improve the quality of the
-, one can introduce <b>univariate stretching functions</b> to either compress or expand grid lines in order to correct non-uniformity where grid lines are more or less dense.
+In order to further improve the quality of the mesh, one can introduce <b>univariate stretching functions</b> to either compress or expand grid lines in order to correct non-uniformity where grid lines are more or less dense.
 These functions are arbitrarily chosen and only reflect the distribution of grid lines.
 Upon implementation, the Winslow system becomes the Poisson system

 <p align="center"><img src="https://user-images.githubusercontent.com/16710726/31162397-29a18d7e-a8ab-11e7-910c-34050762fdf6.gif" /></p>
 <p align="center"><img src="https://user-images.githubusercontent.com/16710726/31162408-40ed191c-a8ab-11e7-86bb-f82e3f92fe87.gif" /></p>